Porush264/porush264.github.io/_posts/2022-05-22-the-carefree-girl.md

 When she passed away from somewhere\
 She was told she was heading nowhere \
 But she knew life came only once\
-And there was no heaven or hell for which she could worry
+And there was no heaven or hell for which she could be concerned

 Singing and dancing without a care \
 She struggled to make the ends meet \